ignperezsep/ignperezsep.github.io/_posts/2023-06-01-conference.md

 tags:
 ---

-Last week, we I attended to the **2023 European Association of Work and Organizational Psychology Conference**.
+Last week, I attended to the **2023 European Association of Work and Organizational Psychology Conference**.
 This was my first face to face conference!
 It was a very nice experience where I met lot of nice people like Prof. David Hughes, Prof.

 In this occation, I pressented two :